Uninett/Argus/docs/integrations/notifications/sms-plugin.rst

     sms+345656787643@example.com

-The settings-field for an SMS-destination contains only a ``phone_number``, which is a string that includes the international calling code, see for instance `Wikipedia: List of mobile telephone prefixes by country
+The settings-field for an SMS-destination contains a phone number including the international calling code, see for instance `Wikipedia:
+List of mobile telephone prefixes by country
 <https://en.wikipedia.org/wiki/List_of_mobile_telephone_prefixes_by_country>`__.

 The library used to validate that the number is a real phone number is based on